 Despite the hard work that a foreigner has to put into for running any kind of business, starting a restaurant business in Bali may be one of the most rewarding experiences of your life.
 Setting up a restaurant business in Bali fuses two of every foreign investor’s greatest desires: making a steady profit while living in paradise.

-Apart from that, due to the growing tourism and increasing consumer spending in this country with a population of over 260 millions, both residents in Bali and tourists have also grown to appreciate the local and international cuisine the city offers.
+Apart from that, due to the growing tourism and increasing consumer spending in this country with a population of over 260 millions, both residents in Bali and tourists have also grown to appreciate the local and international cuisine the island offers.
 The tremendous support from the Indonesian Investment Board and Tourism Board has also made Bali become the new dining destination of the world.

 Therefore, it is pretty clear that starting a restaurant business in Bali, if done right, is a sure-shot path to success.
 If you still don’t know how to go about it, or are in the midst of setting up your first restaurant in Bali, then you are in the right place.

 This article tells you, in detail, why and how you should start a restaurant business in Bali.

 The number of international and local restaurants that has sprung up in Bali over the years has transformed this beautiful island into a lucrative paradise for more than just another popular holiday destination.

 According to McKinsey Global Institute, there will be about 135 million people that belong to the consuming class of the country by 2030.
 Therefore, people in this consuming class will constantly look for entertainment and dining experience in restaurants with the additional income.
 The tourism sector, including restaurants, contributed to the country’s GDP of 14.6% in 2014, with an amount of IDR 1473 trillion.

 Restaurant businesses are considered a part of the tourism business in Bali.
 Therefore, foreign investors can refer to Ministerial Regulation of Ministry Culture and Tourism No. PM.
 87 /HK.501/MKP/2010.